Ministry of Agriculture to Test UAVs for Hop Plantation Treatment in 2025

 The Ministry of Agriculture of Russia plans to conduct tests of unmanned aerial vehicles for hop processing in Chuvashia in 2025.

-According to Roman Nekrasov, Director of the Department of Crop Production, Mechanization, Chemicalization and Plant Protection of the department, next year it is planned to demonstrate the operation of an unmanned aerial vehicle on hop plantations located on trellises.
-The main focus of testing is the use of UAVs for processing hop plants with plant protection products.
+According to Roman Nekrasov, Director of the Department of Crop Production, Mechanization, Chemicalization and Plant Protection of the department, next year it is planned to demonstrate the operation of a drone on hop plantations located on trellises.
+The main focus of testing is the use of UAVs for processing hop gardens with plant protection products.

 The Ministry of Agriculture of Russia is actively involved in scientific and industrial experiments on the use of unmanned aircraft systems in various types of agricultural work.
 This year, for example, locust outbreaks were treated with drones in the Orenburg region, and UAVs were used to sow rice in the Krasnodar Territory.

-Accelerate drone development: a virtual training ground for testing UAV twins has been created in Moscow
+Accelerate drone development: Moscow has created a virtual training ground for testing UAV doubles

-Unusual droneball: KopterLab company received a patent for a UAV in a "cage"
+Unusual droneball: KopterLab has received a patent for a UAV in a "cage"

 Revolution in the world of strike UAVs: the newest Vandal Novgorodsky drone, 100% resistant to electronic warfare, was developed in Russia